PhilAppleby/GoDb/README.md

 # GoDb - a hybrid genomic data store for multiple SNP panels
 ## Background
 For single institution bio-resources genotyping of subjects may have taken place in phases over a period of some years and on differing SNP assay platforma,s resulting in multiple data sets belonging to different *SNP panels* or *assaytype*s.
-While genotype data sets can reside in file system files, possibly in different genotype formats (PLINK BED, Oxford .gen, VCF or BCF, for example), this project is aimed at VCF files comressed using bgzip and indexed using tabix.
+While genotype data sets can reside in file system files, possibly in different genotype formats (PLINK BED, Oxford .gen, VCF or BCF, for example), this project is aimed at VCF files compressed using bgzip and indexed using tabix.

 ## Requirements